sdarwin/ansible-route53-dynamic-dns/README.md

 Review defaults/main.yml, and configure required variables locally in groups_vars/all (or other file).
 Refer to the [original docs](https://github.com/awslabs/route53-dynamic-dns-with-lambda) for an explanation of most of those variables.

 On the ansible control machine, install boto3 and the AWS CLI.
-Configure the cli with credentials to be able to launch cloudformation stacks. `aws configure`
+Configure the cli with credentials to be able to launch cloudformation stacks. `aws configure`.
+Refer to scripts/install-control-node.sh.
+The IAM user requires a set of permissions covered in files/iam_policy_route53_ddns_admin_general, that could be locked down further.

 The playbook can be run in its entirety, or only in sections: